Goals for an unpredictable world

 Cycle GPS 1 week – 1 year

 Play to win this round.
-Proposed based on expected return, not assigned top-down.
 Higher uncertainty → shorter cycle.

 What you're achieving this cycle.
 Concrete end state.
 Derived from the current bottleneck in your Infinite Strategy.
 (Think: an OKR objective.)